Good Money Habits: How Financial Fitness Is Like Physical Fitness

 If financial fitness is equated with physical fitness, Warren Buffett would be the Arnold Schwarzenegger of the financial world.
 Put aside the humor for a moment, and you can still cut a lean lifestyle by making a few small-but-wise decisions that will last you a lifetime.

-The longer you work (out), the more money (or muscle) you make.
-If you get a raise or bonus, or you move to a better-paying job, put it to work for you in the long term.
+The longer you work (out), the more money (or muscle) you gain.
+If you get a raise or bonus, or you move to a better-paying job, put your muscle or your money to work for you in the long term.

 For college students faced with huge student loans, saving money can seem daunting.
 If you’re still in school, you may feel like the only jobs you can get are minimum wage — or worse, unpaid internships.
 That’s where you need a delayed gratification mentality.